A Mile in My Shoes

 A Mile in My Shoes is a shoe shop where visitors are invited to walk a mile in someone else’s shoes – literally.
 Wearing a pair of the contributor’s shoes, visitors go for a walk, listening to the shoes’ original owner telling them a story.
 The stories cover different aspects of life, exploring themes of shared humanity, from grief and loss to love and joy, visitors take an empathetic as well as a physical journey.

 The installation included stories from all over the world along with eight new local stories from Southampton, commissioned by Mayflower 400.
-Might you be walking in the shoes of a local radio host, a doctor leading the charge on a COVID-19 treatment, an activist, a musician, a Paralympian?
+Listen to their stories below.

 Listen to Southampton's stories here